 Culturally Responsive Counselling

-Talk Therapy Dublin has continuous demand from clients of varied backgrounds, nationalities & minority perspectives.
+Talk Therapy Dublin has continuous demand from clients of diverse backgrounds, nationalities & minoritized perspectives.
 This reflects the evolving demographics of the Republic of Ireland.

 We provide a culturally responsive counselling service reflected in the diversity amongst our team of therapists.
 A number of our therapists having undergone specific training on cultural competency and culturally responsive counselling.
 We aspire to provide practitioner options to all clients (within ethical guidelines) and embrace diversity and intersectionality in all its manifestations.

-We can also help provide access to multilingual therapy services and currently have therapists working with us who can provide therapy in Spanish, Romanian and French aside from English.
+We can also help provide access to multilingual therapy services and currently have therapists working with us who can provide therapy in Spanish, Irish, Romanian, Yoruba, Portuguese, Tagalog, Croatian, Serbian and French aside from English.

 If we are unable to to offer a suitable therapist from our core team we will certainly help assist with a relevant referral.